aidanmclaughlin/Aidan-Bench/README.md

    ```

 The script will execute the benchmark using the specified model and threading option.
 By default, the benchmark runs in multithreaded mode unless the `--single-threaded` flag is provided.

-### API Keys

-This project requires two different API keys:

-1. OpenRouter API key: Used for chat completions with various models.
-2. OpenAI API key: Used for embedding text.

-Make sure both keys are set up as environment variables before running the project.